khawkins98/all-the-stations/shop.md

 ### To The Book!

 Our book, <strong>The Railway Adventures</strong>, is published by September Publishing and was released in October 2018.
-It accompanies our 2017 All The Stations adventure, when we travelled to ever single railway station in Great Britain.
+It accompanies our 2017 All The Stations adventure, when we travelled to every single railway station in Great Britain.
 It is available from any of the following online stores:

 * <a href="https://www.septemberpublishing.org/product/the-railway-adventures/">September Publishing</a>